-Spring has sprung.
-By now, temperatures have gradually risen and frequent rainfall is keeping our gardens well watered; providing an excellent environment for a thriving garden.
-The fourth month of the year sees the spring flowering season come to a gradual end and beacons the beginning of the summer flowering season.
+Spring has finally sprung!
+Temperatures have gradually risen and frequent rainfall is keeping our gardens well watered, providing an excellent environment for a thriving garden.

-If you followed our tips and tricks from the previous month, your patio displays and hanging baskets should be well on their way to growing at full velocity now.
+If you followed our tips and tricks from the previous month, your patio displays and hanging baskets should be well on their way to a successful season now.
 Read on to discover our list of essential gardening tasks for April to look forward to a successful summer harvest.

 Full-blooming flowers in April will make you not want to leave your patio!